Yoga and Stretching

-Existing research indicates that there’s little evidence supporting benefits of stretching and long stretches for 1 or 2 minutes weaken the muscle.
+Existing research indicate that there’s little evidence supporting benefits of stretching and long stretches for 1 or 2 minutes weaken the muscle.
 In addition, long static stretches can also loosen ligaments and their ability to hold joints.

 Dr. Stuart McGill, professor of spine biomechanics at the University of Waterloo in Canada, has stated that, “static stretching deadens the muscle from a neural perspective – diminishing the stretch reflex and reducing peak strength and power.
 On the other hand, “active flexibility” facilitates muscle contraction and wakens the neural system”.

-Functional yoga does not include static stretching and incorporates body weight exercises such as squats, hand walks, crawls, lunges, get ups and downs and they are very effective to improve flexibility because they involve multiple muscle groups, and the body is trained to engage them to function as one integrated system.
+Functional Flexibility does not include static stretching and incorporates body weight exercises such as squats, hand walks, crawls, lunges, get ups and downs and each exercise can be modified to meet the needs of all class participants.

 When I started my fitness life, I was extremely tight.
 It is hard to believe now that I could only bend forward in standing position to 30 degrees before feeling discomfort.